jakobnissen/jakobnissen.github.io/posts/utf8.md

 # You probably don't need to validate UTF-8 strings
 _Written 2024-05-16_

-Strings are important to all programmers, but to us bioinformaticians, they are an absolutely central.
+Strings are important to all programmers, but to us bioinformaticians, they are absolutely central.
 The layout of strings is just a slice of bytes in memory, so you'd think the string data type is not an interesting design space when designing a programming language - but you'd be wrong!
 In this post, I'll compare and contrast the design of strings in Rust and Julia.